 Since mating occurs in shallow waters, this species may nest at any time during the year.
 Consequently, no description of reproductive behavior has been published.
 Female chicken turtles can retain eggs for up to 6 months when nesting conditions are not right.

-Chicken turtles are basking turtles, sometimes seen on logs and stumps.
-Since the Chicken Turtle is omnivores, these reptiles will eat Insects, rodents, fish, crayfish, tadpoles, and aquatic plants.
+Chicken Turtles are omnivores, these reptiles will eat Insects, rodents, fish, crayfish, tadpoles, and aquatic plants.

 As juveniles, they are more carnivorous.
 Because this species is given to wandering long distances from the water it can often be found along roadsides and in flat woods.
 In fact, they are active between March and September.